uasal/uasal_development_guide/source/testing_strategy.rst

    Continuous Integration and Testing workflow

-2. A physical ground-copy hardware unit enables hands-on validation and troubleshooting of mission operations.
+2. A physical ground-copy hardware unit enables hardware testing and validation of a flight-like observation sequence with a telescope simulator and ground-segment simulator, as well as troubleshooting of mission operations.